fearfulsmtry/litany-of-horror/README.md

 - Edit `_config.yml` to update site settings
 - Modify colors by changing the theme class in `_layouts/default.html`

+## Copyright

+All original content, including stories, characters, and creative works on this blog are protected by copyright.
+See [LICENSE](LICENSE) for details.

+**© 2025 Kris Canasa.
+All rights reserved.**
 - Add new pages in the root directory with `layout: page` front matter

 ## Theme